felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ### Service Types

-Service types such as delivery by Just Eat, restaurant delivery or takeaway might require the corresponding ref code entry.
+Just Eat Flyt offers three service types:

+- **Platform delivery**: The platform dispatches a driver.
+Available in a limited number of markets and cities.
+- **Restaurant delivery**: The restaurant is responsible for delivering the order.
+- **Takeaway**: The customer collects the order from the restaurant.

+Each service type might require a ref code to be specified.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 ### Discounts